“You need to be two to see an image.”

 Potato Gardens Band: Decolonizing The Archive

 with Krista Belle Stewart

 In her practice, Krista Belle Stewart underlines the missing gaps and disjunctures between the lived experiences of Indigenous peoples and their representations in media (photography, film, audio).
 For this screening and presentation, Stewart looks back at her experimentations with documentation materials depicting her family.
-Here she will present her Indigenous politics of representation through and against colonial archives, and will propose an artistic method for reclaiming, if not repatriating, knowledge.
+Here she presents her Indigenous politics of representation through and against colonial archives, and proposes an artistic method for reclaiming the knowledge of her community.

 with Joiri Minaya